CodingIdeas.ai

 Success Definition

-An engineering manager installs ReviewBot, sees inline comments on their team's next PR, and upgrades to a paid plan — all without contacting support.
+An engineering manager installs ReviewBot, sees meaningful inline AI comments on their team's next PR within 90 seconds, and upgrades to a paid plan — all without contacting support or writing a single config file.

 Challenges